 A study by Hubspot found a direct connection between the number of blog posts shared and website traffic.
 If you post 5-10 blogs per month, you can reasonably expect double the traffic of a competitor who only publishes 3-4 blogs each month.

 To ensure you can maintain consistency, create a content schedule and stick to it.
-By doing this, you’ll not only feel more organised and less overwhelmed, but you’ll also see a better ROI in your content marketing metrics
+By doing this, you’ll not only feel more organized and less overwhelmed, but you’ll also see a better ROI in your content marketing metrics

 Like anything new, don’t be afraid to make mistakes.
 These mistakes aren’t failures, but instead should be viewed as opportunities to hone your content marketing strategy.
 Use the tips above as a guide to get started and before too long, you can start to reap the benefits of content marketing.